logo

 Security network monitoring is essential for safeguarding the integrity, availability and confidentiality of data and other IT resources and avoiding the steep costs of security-related disruptions.
 There are many types of security tools available on the market, including the following:

-• Network logging tools are used to collect, store and analyze log data from various network devices to maintain a comprehensive record of all activities that occur.
+• Network logging tools collect, store, and analyze log data from various network devices to maintain a comprehensive record of all activities that occur.

 • Network detection software continuously monitors network traffic to identify potential threats or malicious activities in real time so that immediate action can be taken against them.